rachithans/eventmaster/D3_Group20.md

 </div>
 ```

 ## Acknowledgments

-* abhishekh305, his github page helped me learn a lot about how form validation works
+- abhishekh305, his github page helped us learn a lot about how form validation works
-* react-bootstrap documentation helped me learn a lot about how to use react.
+- react-bootstrap documentation helped us learn a lot about how to use react.
-* [Esther Itolima](https://dev.to/esedev/how-to-pass-and-access-data-from-one-route-to-another-with-uselocation-usenavigate-usehistory-hooks-1g5m)'s post used to learn about how to redirect from one page to another and also how to pass the data.
+- [Esther Itolima](https://dev.to/esedev/how-to-pass-and-access-data-from-one-route-to-another-with-uselocation-usenavigate-usehistory-hooks-1g5m)'s post used to learn about how to redirect from one page to another and also how to pass the data.
-* [OriginalGriff](https://www.codeproject.com/Questions/1064433/Regex-which-will-accept-alphanumeric-with-special)'s post was used to to create regex for password that can also accept alpha numberics values and special characters.
+- [OriginalGriff](https://www.codeproject.com/Questions/1064433/Regex-which-will-accept-alphanumeric-with-special)'s post was used to to create regex for password that can also accept alpha numberics values and special characters.
-* [W3Schools](https://www.w3schools.com/tags/att_input_minlength.asp#:~:text=The%20minlength%20attribute%20specifies%20the,tel%2C%20email%2C%20and%20password.)'s tutorial was used to learned about how to apply lenght requirement in input field.
+- [W3Schools](https://www.w3schools.com/tags/att_input_minlength.asp#:~:text=The%20minlength%20attribute%20specifies%20the,tel%2C%20email%2C%20and%20password.)'s tutorial was used to learned about how to apply lenght requirement in input field.
-* [tanguy_k](https://stackoverflow.com/questions/41936524/validation-of-form-input-fields-in-react)'s post was used to learn about to implement html validation.
+- [tanguy_k](https://stackoverflow.com/questions/41936524/validation-of-form-input-fields-in-react)'s post was used to learn about to implement html validation.
-* [CodeWithHarry](https://www.youtube.com/watch?v=RGKi6LSPDLU&t=1s&ab_channel=CodeWithHarry)'s youtube tutorial video was used to gain basic understanding of react.
+- [CodeWithHarry](https://www.youtube.com/watch?v=RGKi6LSPDLU&t=1s&ab_channel=CodeWithHarry)'s youtube tutorial video was used to gain basic understanding of react.
-* [CodePen](https://codepen.io/rkoms)'s code was you to take an idea about counter.
+- [CodePen](https://codepen.io/rkoms)'s code was you to take an idea about counter.
-* [Coolors](https://coolors.co/0a2239-2176ff-48a9a6-e74c3c-27ae60-2b303a-737373-f6f7fa) was used to create colour pallet.
+- [Coolors](https://coolors.co/0a2239-2176ff-48a9a6-e74c3c-27ae60-2b303a-737373-f6f7fa) was used to create colour pallet.
-* [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) was used to see different class of bootstrap framework.
+- [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) was used to see different class of bootstrap framework.
-* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-* [React](https://legacy.reactjs.org/docs/hooks-effect.html) was used to learn about use Effect.
+- [React](https://legacy.reactjs.org/docs/hooks-effect.html) was used to learn about use Effect.
-* [Render](https://render.com/) was used to host the server.
+- [Render](https://render.com/) was used to host the server.
-* [MongoDB](https://www.mongodb.com/languages/mern-stack-tutorial) was used to learn about MERN stack.
+- [MongoDB](https://www.mongodb.com/languages/mern-stack-tutorial) was used to learn about MERN stack.
-* [Netlify](https://www.netlify.com/) - Used for deployment of the project.
+- [Netlify](https://www.netlify.com/) - Used for deployment of the project.

 ## References